Developer Documentation

 git config --global user.email "You@email.com"

-3. To authenticate and transfer code securely, you’ll need to generate an SSH key pair (a kind of fingerprint for your computer) and import your public key to GitHub.
+3. To authenticate and transfer code securely, you’ll need to generate an key pair (a kind of fingerprint for your computer) and import your public key to GitHub.
 Type the following in Terminal:

 ssh-keygen -t ed25519 -C "your_email@example.com"